Shammi2002/Learn-Git/README.md

 git init - create a local folder initialising it as a githubrepo git pull - importing changes from the remote repo
-git remote add origin SSH_KEY - connecting locally created repo with online repo
+git remote add origin SSH_KEY - connecting locally created repo with online repo get remote -v -show any repo that remotely connected
+git checkout -b branch-1 -create a new branch git checkout main - switch between branches git branch - show all available branches and specify the current branch